convexset/meteor-collection-tools/README.md

     transform: x => x,

     // An authentication function for generated Meteor methods
-    // It takes a userId and should return true if authorized and false otherwise
+    // It takes a userId and documentId (except for makePublication)
+    // and should return true if authorized and false otherwise
-    globalAuthFunction: (userId) => true,
+    globalAuthFunction: (userId, documentId) => true,

     // The default prefix for generated Meteor methods
     methodPrefix: "collections/collection-name/",